Hanserd Knollys: Nonconformism

-Between 1645 and the Restoration Knollys met with no interference.
-He held some offices of profit under Cromwell's government.
-On the outbreak (7 January 1661) of Thomas Venner's insurrection he was committed to Newgate Prison on suspicion, and detained till the act of grace on the king's coronation (23 April) liberated him.
-It was not safe for him to resume his ministry in London; after time in Wales and Lincolnshire he went to Germany, where he remained two or three years, returning at length to London by way of Rotterdam.
+Between 1645 and the Restoration, Knollys met with no interference.
+He held some offices of profit under the Commonwealth of England.
+On the outbreak of Thomas Venner's insurrection, on 7 January 1661, Knollys was committed to Newgate Gaol on suspicion, and detained until the act of grace on King Charles II's coronation, on 23 April, liberated him; but still was not safe for Knollys to resume his ministry in London.
+After a time in Wales and Lincolnshire, Knollys went to Germany (then the Holy Roman Empire), where he remained for two or three years, and returned at length to London by way of Rotterdam.
 In his absence, Colonel William Legge in the king's name took possession of his property.

 In London he once more resumed his school and his pastorate, preaching also a morning lecture on Sundays at Pinners' Hall, Old Broad Street, then in the hands of independents.
 On 10 May 1670 he was arrested at his meeting in George Yard, under the Conventicles Act 1670.
 He was committed to the Bishopgate compter, but was considerately treated and was allowed to preach to the prisoners; at the next Old Bailey sessions he obtained his discharge.
 He survived the Act of Toleration 1689 and despite old age, took part in efforts to consolidate the Baptists.
 He continued preaching to the last, with Robert Steed as his assistant.

 He died on 19 September 1691, in his ninety-third year, and was buried in Bunhill Fields.
 The funeral sermon was preached by Thomas Harrison (1699–1702), particular Baptist minister at Petty France, and afterwards at Loriners' Hall.
 He married in 1630 or 1631; his wife died on 30 April 1671; he had at least three sons and a daughter; Isaac, his last surviving son, died on 16 November 1671.